Rainbow Flag consists of six stripes, with the colors red, orange, yellow, green, blue, and violet

 Phase II

-• Community meeting to introduce the consultant and provide project updates.
-(Anticipated July 2024)
+• Community meeting to introduce consultant and provide project updates.
+(Completed July 31, 2024)

 • Phase I material review and additional document research.
-(Anticipated Summer 2024)
+(Completed Summer 2024)

 • Draft report reviewed by the Raleigh Historic Development Commission (RHDC).
-(Anticipated early 2025)
+(Completed October 16, 2024)

 • Final community meeting to share results of the study and discuss next steps for implementation.
 (Anticipated early 2025)